 Sending us your ESX file

-Our estimate writers currently use versions 27.5 and 28.
+Our estimate writers currently use version 28.
 No matter what version you are using, we should be able to import your ESX file without a problem.

 Getting your ESX file back from us

-Our estimate writers currently use versions 27.5 and 28, which generate ESX files readable only by those versions.
+Our estimate writers currently use version 28, which generates ESX files readable only by that version.
 If you are using an older version, you will not be able to import our ESX file.
 However, you will still be able to receive your estimate back in PDF format.